-In drag racing, every second counts; in fact, every tenth of a second counts.
-Racers depend on traction and grip on the track to ensure efficient use of their car’s power.
+In drag racing, every second counts—in fact, every tenth of a second counts.
+Racers depend on traction and grip on the track to ensure the efficient use of their car’s power.

 3 Types of Drag Tires

-Depending on your racing style and requirements, there are different drag tires.
+Different drag tires are available depending on your racing style and requirements.
 The three categories of racing tires are slicks, radials, and DOT-approved.

 Drag slicks have minimal or no tread, offering superior grip and traction.
-The tires use a soft rubber compound that adds to the traction and control of the tire, allowing for fast launch times.
+The tires use a soft rubber compound that adds to their traction and control, allowing for fast launch times.

 Unfortunately, drag slicks are usually not street-legal and wear out quicker than other options.
 Also, these tires require prep and are sensitive to track conditions.